 Sunday Riley Good Genes All-In-One Lactic Acid Treatment is formulated with purified lactic acid to exfoliate, smooth, brighten, and improve skin texture and the appearance of dullness, discoloration, and dark spots.
 It helps to reduce the dead skin cells and excess sebum that can cause blackheads, breakouts, and acne.
 It has been proven to plump fine lines in as little as 3 minutes.
 The result is brighter smoother glowing skin.

 In addition to lactic acid, the serum contains licorice which has brightening qualities that improve luminosity and radiance.
 Lemongrass works an astringent that supports a toned skin.
 It also imparts a fresh clean citrus scent.
 Arnica soothes the skin and prickly pear extract is a rare desert cactus that calms irritation that can come along with chemical exfoliation.

 Related Post: The 10 Best Skincare Products of 2020

-When I first tried Good Genes, it irritated my skin.
+When I first tried this Sunday Riley lactic acid treatment, it irritated my skin.
 But instead of quickly washing my face like usual when I encounter a product that my skin does not like, I pushed through, and to my surprise, after a few minutes, the irritation went away.
 I am SO glad that I gave it a chance because I woke up the next morning and my skin was never so smooth.
 Even a few minutes after applying it my skin appeared plumper!

 I continue to see great results with this product, especially when I wake up in the morning after using it at night.
 Some days I wonder why my skin looks better and then I remember, oh right, I used Good Genes!
 The only drawback for me is the price.
 It is expensive, even if I use it every other night.